WasmEdge/docs/docs/embed/c/externref.md

 The [example WASM binary](https://github.com/WasmEdge/WasmEdge/raw/master/test/externref/externrefTestData/stl.wasm) ([this WAT](https://github.com/WasmEdge/WasmEdge/blob/master/test/externref/externrefTestData/stl.wat) is the corresponding text format) provides functions to interact with host functions which can access C++ STL objects.
 Assume that the WASM file `stl.wasm` is copied into the current directory.

 Take the `std::ostream` and `std::string` objects for example.
-Assume that there's a host function accesses to a `std::ostream` and a `std::string` through `externref`s:
+Assume that there's a host function that accesses to a `std::ostream` and a `std::string` through `externref`s:

 ```cpp
 // Host function to output std::string through std::ostream